benoitc/gunicorn/doc/site/install.rst

 Debian GNU/Linux
 ----------------

-If you are using Debian GNU/Linux is is recommended that you use system packages to install Gunicorn.
-This has a number of advantages:
+If you are using Debian GNU/Linux and it is recommended that you use system packages to install Gunicorn except maybe when you want to use different versions of gunicorn with virtualenv.
+This has a number of
+advantages:

  * Zero-effort installation: Automatically starts multiple Gunicorn instances based on configurations defined in ``/etc/gunicorn.d``.